ShawnyXiao/DayToDay/README.md

 - 2016-11-15 : About my programming assignment of **Regularized Linear Regression and Bias/Variance** in Cousera.
 - 2016-11-19 : Read some articles about the ways of **injecting dependencies**.
 - 2016-11-20 : About **Spring Boot**, sum up some of its best practices.
+- 2016-12-02 : About my programming assignment of **Support Vector Machines** in Cousera.

 ## Warning
 Any article here **MUST NOT** be reproduced (**禁止**转载), since I don't own the authorization of some sentences or articles here.